Medical school: Germany

 After at least six years of medical school, the students graduate with a final federal medical exam (Dritter Abschnitt der ärztlichen Prüfung).
 Graduates receive the license to practice medicine or dentistry and the professional title of physician (Arzt) or dentist (Zahnarzt).
-The academic degrees Doctor of Medicine (Dr. med.) and Doctor of dental Medicine (Dr. med. dent.) are awarded if the graduate has, in addition, successfully completed a scientific study and dissertation.
+The academic degrees Doctor of Medicine (Dr. med.) and Doctor of Dental Medicine (Dr. med. dent.) are awarded if the graduate has, in addition, successfully completed a scientific study and dissertation.
 It is a doctoral degree and therefore different from the MD or DDS degrees in the U.S., which as professional degrees are awarded after passing the final exams and do not require additional scientific work.
 Many medical students opt to perform their thesis during their studies at medical school, but only a fraction of them is able to finish the dissertation-process during their studies.
 The requirements for getting a Dr. med. degree across the board are not as hard as for the doctor in natural science (Dr. rer. nat.).
 Therefore, many critics advocate to adopt a system similar to that of the Anglo-Saxon countries with an MD as a professional degree and a PhD showing additional scientific qualification.

 If physicians wish to open up a doctor's office, they are required to further complete residency in order to fulfill the federal requirements of becoming Facharzt (specialized in a certain field of medicine like internal medicine, surgery, pediatrics etc.).
 Oral and maxillofacial surgeons must complete both studies, medicine and dentistry, then afterwards specializing another 5 years.

 There are 36 medical faculties in Germany.

 Greece

-There are seven medical schools in Greece.
-The most prominent one of them is the University of Athens Medical School.
-The rest of them are in Patras, Thessaloniki, Ioannina, Larissa, Heraklion, and Alexandroupoli.
-The duration of the studies in Greece is 6 years.
+In Greece, medical schools are faculties within public universities offering undergraduate and postgraduate medical education.
+Greek is the primary language of instruction; however, several medical schools now provide English-taught programs tailored for international students, particularly those aiming to attract students from across Europe and beyond.

 Hungary

 Hungary has four medical schools.
 The best known is Semmelweis University in Budapest which is a specialized university in the area of medicine and health sciences.
 The University of Debrecen, the University of Pécs and the University of Szeged also has medical faculties.
 General medicine training takes six years to complete, of which the last year is a practical year.
 Students receive the degree Dr. med.
 Univ. or Dr. for short, equivalent to the MD degree upon graduation, after which a graduated physician can start specialist training.
 All Hungarian medical schools have programs fully taught in English.
-The diplomas issued by Hungarian Medical Schools are accepted by all European Union countries and several other countries (Norway, US, Canada, Israel etc.)
+The diplomas issued by Hungarian Medical Schools are accepted by all European Union countries and several other countries (Norway, United States, Canada, Israel etc.)